videosdk-live/videosdk-docs/react_native_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/features/set-participant-video-quality.md

 slug: set-participant-video-quality
 ---

-# Set Particpant Video Quality
+# Set Participant Video Quality

 This feature allows participants to set other participant's video quality during the meeting.